 - Meet all VA requirements of habitability, sustainability and livability

-What this means is that the appraised value remains the same regardless of if there is an adjustment to the contract terms.
-After appraisal, the loan must be insured within 180 days of the issuance of the notice of value.
+What this means is that the appraised value remains the same regardless if there is an adjustment to the contract. terms.

 VA rules stipulate that if the borrower decides against purchasing the property, a new appraisal must be conducted for future buyers who are subsequently interested in purchasing said property.
-Prior to January 1st of 2012, this was not true; however as of now, for a VA loan to be used in purchasing a home, the buyer must have their name enclosed on the appraisal.
+For a VA loan to be used in purchasing a home or refinance, the buyer must have their name enclosed on the appraisal.